 - 9. Press the ON/OFF button to operate the furnace. - 10.
 Press the Test Switch twice.
-The LED will display "PL". - 11.
-Compare the pressure reading on the manometer to the desired manifold test pressure (low) for your gas type, altitude and vent length.
+The LED will display "PL". - Compare the pressure reading on the manometer to the desired manifold test pressure (low) for your gas type and altitude.
 If necessary adjust the low fire pressure using the ▲ and ▼ buttons. - 12.
 Press the Test Switch.
-The LED will display "PH" indicating high fire mode. - 13.
-Compare the pressure reading on the manometer to the desired manifold test pressure (high) for your gas type, altitude and vent length.
+The LED will display "PH" indicating high fire mode. - Compare the pressure reading on the manometer to the desired manifold test pressure (high) for your gas type and altitude.
 If necessary adjust the high fire pressure using the ▲ and ▼ buttons. - 14.
 Press the ON/OFF button again.
 The LED display turns blank and the furnace returns to the normal OFF mode. - 15.
 Remove manometer and two barb fittings, and install Allen head screws.
-Operate the unit and follow steps A, B, and C below: - A. Check for Gas Leaks at the Test Points. - B. Check the Normal Operating Sequence:
+Operate the unit and follow steps A, B, and C below: - A. Check for Gas Leaks at the Test Points.

+B. Check the Normal Operating Sequence: